Commitments And Contingencies

 In October 2013, the STJ granted the special appeals filed by GECAS and its related parties, effectively reversing the 2010 Judgment in most respects as to all of the Lessors.

 In February 2014, Transbrasil appealed the STJ’s ruling of October 2013 to another panel of the STJ.
 The appellate panel rejected Transbrasil’s appeal in November 2016, preserving the October 2013 order.
-All appeals in respect of the Transbrasil Lawsuit have now concluded.
+The parties have the right to seek further appellate review of the appellate panel’s November 2016 order.

-In light of the STJ’s ruling of October 2013, the trial court has ordered the dismissal of two of Transbrasil’s Provisional Enforcement Actions—those seeking statutory penalties and attorneys’ fees.
-The TJSP has since affirmed the dismissals of those actions and Transbrasil has appealed that order.
-Transbrasil’s Provisional Enforcement Action with respect to the Indemnity Claim remains pending.
+In light of the STJ’s ruling of October 2013, the trial court has ordered the dismissal of two of Transbrasil’s Provisional Enforcement Actions – those seeking statutory penalties and attorneys’ fees.
+The TJSP has since affirmed the dismissals of those actions.
+Transbrasil’s Provisional Enforcement Action with respect to the Indemnity Claim remains pending; however, the action has currently been stayed pending a final decision in the Transbrasil Lawsuit.

 Yemen Airways-Yemenia litigation